EventStore/documentation/docs/clients/dotnet/20.10/connecting/compatibility-mode.md

 # Compatibility Mode

 Compatibility Mode was added in v5.0.10 and v21.2.0 of the client to set certain configuration options depending on the Event Store version the client is connecting to.
-It allowa discovering whether the Event Store server is a v5 or v20 server.
+It allows discovering whether the Event Store server is a v5 or v20 server.

 ::: warning
 Changes were not backported to the v20.10 TCP Client version.
 To use `Compatibility Mode` you have to upgrade to v21.2.0.
 It's fully compatible with v20.10.0.
 Check the details in the [TCP Compatibility Mode client v21.2 docs](/clients/dotnet/21.2/connecting/compatibility-mode.md).